jordiorlando/draft.js/README.md

 **draft.js** is a lightweight library for 2D/3D parametric design.

-draft.js is licensed under the terms of the [GPL-3.0](https://www.gnu.org/licenses/gpl.html).
+draft.js is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Installation